kontent-ai/model-generator-js/README.md

 - `outputDir`- Directory where files will be created.
 Defaults to current directory - `--outputDir=./`.
 Some other examples: `--outputDir=./sample`
 - `isEnterpriseSubscription` - Indicates if enterprise subscription endpoint can be used to export data.
 - `addTimestamp`- Indicates if timestamp is added to generated models
+- `addEnvironmentInfo`- Indicates if environment info stamp is added to generated models
 - `elementResolver`- Name resolver for elements.
 Available options are: `camelCase`, `pascalCase`, `snakeCase`
 - `contentTypeFileResolver`- Name resolver for content type filenames.
 Available options are: `camelCase`, `pascalCase`, `snakeCase`
 - `contentTypeSnippetFileResolver`- Name resolver for content type snippet filenames.
 Available options are: `camelCase`, `pascalCase`, `snakeCase`